Merri/map-generator/README.md

 Setting up development environment
 ----------------------------------

-You need Node, Browserify and Reactify.
-Watchify provides real time compilation convenience.
+Just clone to your preferred git project location.
+In addition you need Node, Browserify, Reactify and Watchify.

 	npm install -g browserify
 	npm install -g reactify
 	npm install -g watchify

+After this you should be able to run continuous preprocessing by typing `npm start`.
+JavaScript is processed on the fly.

-TODO: package.json... figure out npm build process... create build and dev switches... watch for changes in real time...
+*TODO*: figure out build and dev switch